wolfi-dev/wolfictl/docs/cmd/wolfictl_scan.md

 ### Options

 ```
   -a, --advisories-repo-dir string       directory containing the advisories repository
   -f, --advisory-filter string           exclude vulnerability matches that are referenced from the specified set of advisories (resolved|all|concluded)
       --build-log                        treat input as a package build log file (or a directory that contains a packages.log file)
   -D, --disable-sbom-cache               don't use the SBOM cache
       --distro string                    distro to use during vulnerability matching (default "wolfi")
   -h, --help                             help for scan
       --local-file-grype-db string       import a local grype db file
+      --max-allowed-built-age duration   Max allowed age for vulnerability database, age being the time since it was built.
+Default max age is 120h (or five days) (default 120h0m0s)
   -o, --output string                    output format (outline|json), defaults to outline
   -r, --remote                           treat input(s) as the name(s) of package(s) in the Wolfi package repository to download and scan the latest versions of
       --require-zero                     exit 1 if any vulnerabilities are found
   -s, --sbom                             treat input(s) as SBOM(s) of APK(s) instead of as actual APK(s)
       --use-cpes                         turn on all CPE matching in Grype
 ```

 ### Options inherited from parent commands